keenlabs/Keen-Docs/source/data_analysis/extractions.rst

 * Shortly after requesting an extract from the Keen.io website, you will get an email letting you know that the extract is ready for download.
 The larger your extraction, the longer it will take to get the email.
 When you click the link, your download will begin immediately (check the bottom of your browser -- you should see the download progress there).

-* Extracts are done by :ref:`Event Collection<event-collections>`.
+* Extractions are done by :ref:`Event Collection<event-collections>`.
 If you want to extract 100% of your data from Keen, you'll need to run the extraction for each Event Collection.

-You can also programmatically request extractions via our API's: :ref:`extractions-resource`.
+You can also programmatically request extractions via the :ref:`extraction-resource` or via :doc:`saved_insights` in our API.
 The Data Extraction APIs can be used to, for example, set up a nightly job that will have the data you need ready and waiting in your inbox in the morning.

 Performing a Data Extraction to File is done via an HTTP GET request that follows this pattern: